volumio/Volumio2/README.md

 ```
 For other systems, see [node_mdns installation](https://github.com/agnat/node_mdns#installation).

-All other dependecies are in the package JSON, from the working directory just run
+All other dependecies are in the package JSON, from the working directory just run (as user volumio)

 ```shell
 npm install